Daniel-Ze/Leaf-disc-scoring/scripts/README.md

 Please follow these steps for the data for the second CNN2 and the two classes class2 and class3 for detection of leaf disc slices with and without pathogen.\

+## 5. Training the CNN models

 For the training of the first CNN we need the jupyter notebook from the scripts folder.
-Make sure to install jupyter:
+Make sure to install jupyter in the keras conda environment:
 ```
 $ conda activate keras
 (keras) $ mamba install jupyter